ysree/awesome_notes/nutanix/haritej_storage.md

         503 Service Unavailable → Server temporarily overloaded or down.
         504 Gateway Timeout → Upstream server didn’t respond in time.
         505 HTTP Version Not Supported → Server doesn’t support requested HTTP version.

-What is DHCP?
-(Dynamic Host Configuration Protocol)
-    DHCP is a network protocol used to automatically assign IP addresses and other network configuration settings (like subnet mask, gateway, and DNS servers) to devices on a network.
-This helps devices communicate on the network without manually configuring IP addresses.

-    Think of it as a “network address manager” that hands out addresses to devices when they join the network.

-    How DHCP Works (Step-by-Step)
-        The DHCP process involves 4 main steps, often called DORA:
-        Discover
-        When a device (client) connects to a network, it broadcasts a DHCP Discover message to find available DHCP servers.
-        Offer
-        A DHCP server receives the discover message and replies with a DHCP Offer, providing an available IP address and network configuration.
-        Request
-        The client responds with a DHCP Request, asking to use the offered IP address.
-        Acknowledge
-        The DHCP server sends a DHCP Acknowledgment (ACK) to confirm that the IP address is assigned to the client for a specific lease period.

-    Key Features of DHCP
-        Automatic IP assignment: No need to manually configure IP addresses.
-        IP reuse: IPs are leased temporarily, so they can be reused.
-        Centralized management: All IPs are managed from the DHCP server.
-        Support for large networks: Useful for dynamic environments like offices, data centers, and cloud networks.

 ---------------------------
 Couple of interview problems